f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab5.rst

 Many enterprise sites have some or all of their content served up by Content Delivery Networks (CDN).
 This common use case leverages proxies to provide static content closer to the end client machines for performance.
 Because of this there may only be one or two IP addresses connecting to the origin website.
 The original IP address of the client in this case is often mapped to a common HTTP header X-Forwarded-For or some variation.
 In this deployment, the BIG-IP can translate the original source of the request in the XFF to the source IP address.

 In this case we are going to leverage iRules to modify the traffic coming from the CDN networks so we can apply a firewall policy to it.
-The iRule to accomplish this is already installed on your BIG-IP.
-We need to apply it the External Virtual Server.
-Here is a sample of the iRule.
+The iRule to accomplish this is already installed on your BIG-IP and applied to EXT_VIP_10_1_10_30.
+We have been leveraging it to run the tests in previous exercises

 .. code-block:: tcl